Parents/legal guardians or students (16 years of age and older) can access or submit vaccine records to Toronto Public Health.

 • An unexpired Statement of Medical Exemption; or

-If vaccination records have been submitted and a suspension order is still received, please call 416-338-7600 and select option two for immunization where a customer service representative can provide more information.
+If vaccination records have been submitted and a suspension order is still received, please call 416-338-7600 (select option 2) for more information.

 A suspension order will show: